MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 - **Connection Timeout Expired**: The connection to the server timed out, suggesting a delay or unavailability of the server.
 - **General network error**: A general network error message often indicates an unspecified issue with the network.
 - **Transport-level error**: This error occurs at the transport layer, suggesting problems with data transmission.
-- **The specified network name is no long available**: This message implies that the specified network resource can't be reached.
+- **The specified network name is no longer available**: This message implies that the specified network resource can't be reached.
 - **Semaphore timeout**: This error points to a timeout condition related to the use of semaphores in the network.
 - **The Wait Operation Timed Out**: A wait operation has exceeded its allowed time, typically due to network delays.
 - **A fatal error occurred while reading the input stream from the network**: This message suggests a critical error when reading data from the network.